bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 With a **reusable component library**, the markup produced may be considered part of the externally observable behavior of the component, and that should thus be verified, since users of the component may depend on the markup having a specific structure.
 Consider using `MarkupMatches` and semantic comparison described below to get the best protection against regressions and good maintainability.

 When **building components for a Blazor app**, the externally observable behavior of components are how they visibly look and behave from an end-users point of view, e.g. what the user sees and interact with in a browser.
-In this scenario, consider use `FindByLabelText` and related methods described below to inspect and assert against individual elements look and feel, for a good balance between protection against regressions and maintainability.
+In this scenario, consider using `FindByRole`, `FindByLabelText`, and related methods described below to inspect and assert against individual elements look and feel, for a good balance between protection against regressions and maintainability.
 Learn more about this testing approach at https://testing-library.com.

 This page covers the following **verification approaches:**